remix-run/react-router/docs/contributing.md

 If you need a bug fixed and nobody is fixing it, your best bet is to provide a fix for it and make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 Open source code belongs to all of us, and it's all of our responsibility to push it forward.

-Issues with no activity for 60 days will be automatically closed, with a warning 7 days before closing.

 ## Making a Pull Request?

-Pull requests need only the :+1: of two or more collaborators to be merged; when the PR author is a collaborator, that counts as one.
+Pull requests need only the approval of two or more collaborators to be merged; when the PR author is a collaborator, that counts as one.

 > **Important:** When creating the PR in GitHub, make sure that you set the base to the correct branch.
 If you are submitting a PR that touches any code, this should be the `dev` branch.
 You set the base in GitHub when authoring the PR with the dropdown below the "Compare changes" heading:
 >